shreya0522/k8s-imp-concepts/k8s.md

 apiVersion: policy/v1
 kind: PodDisruptionBudget
 metadata:
-  name: myapp-pdb
+  name: my-app-pdb
 spec:
   minAvailable: 2
   selector:
     matchLabels:
-      app: myapp
+      app: my-app
 ```

-🎯 This says: **"At least 2 pods must remain running during a disruption."**
+🎯 This means: At least 2 pods matching label "app: my-app" must be available at all times.
+Kubernetes will block evictions that violate this.

+**⚠️ PDB only affects voluntary disruptions, not:**
+- Node crashes
+- OOM kills
+- Force deletes

 ---